-Breaking Barriers is a ground-breaking partnership between ENABLE Works, the University of Strathclyde Business School and Scottish Power.
-It enables young Scots who have a learning disability to attend a leading business school, achieve an accredited qualification and gain real work with some of Scotland’s largest employers.
+The programme, led through ENABLE Works, enables young Scots who have a learning disability and additional barriers to education and employment to attend a leading and world-class business school, achieve an accredited qualification and gain real work with some of Scotland’s highest profile, iconic corporate employers.

 - Winner of the Spotlight Award at the Scottish Knowledge Exchange Awards 2020

 - Winner of the Widening Participation/Outreach Initiative of the Year at the Times Higher Education Awards 2019

 - Supported University of Strathclyde to become University of the Year at the Times Higher Education Awards 2019

 - Winner of the Youth Employment Award at The Herald Diversity Awards 2018

 - Finalist in the Pioneering Project category of the Scottish Charity Awards 2018

 - Shortlisted for the Education Initiative of the Year award at the Herald Society Awards 2018